 So I’ll go there with a little bit of curiosity that is not dripping in the type of swamp juice that smells distinctly like, “I might have this guy in a WhatsApp group.”

 It is not hard to see how this sort of role could push you toward extracurricular escapism.
 You can understand how someone who lacks popularity might be easily duped into believing strangers had his best interests at heart.
-‘You’re a legend, mate’ must be intoxicating to hear when you can’t even go to a Londis without being called a worthless melt.
+‘You’re a legend, mate’ must be intoxicating to hear when you can’t even go to a Londis without being called a melt.

 Fame and power has been the downfall of many a sports star, so why not a ref?
 It’s a different type of fame, but still enough that someone can do you the ultimate dirty and film you when you’re weak and share it with pure destruction in mind.
 That is grim behavior and it shouldn’t be celebrated.